mariepop13/discord_openrouter_bot/README.md

 4. Open the `.env` file and replace the placeholder values with your actual credentials and settings.

    Explanation of each variable in the `.env` file:

    - `DISCORD_TOKEN`: The authentication token for your Discord bot.
    - `OPENROUTER_API_KEY`: Your API key to access OpenRouter services.
    - `REPLICATE_API_TOKEN`: Your API token to use Replicate services (for image generation).
    - `CLIENT_ID`: The client ID of your Discord application.
    - `LOG_FILES_TO_KEEP`: The number of log files to keep before rotation.
    - `BOT_NAME`: The name of your Discord bot.
-   - `ANALYZE_DATA`: JSON configuration for the image analysis model (uses OpenAI GPT-4 by default).
+   - `ANALYZE_DATA`: Configuration for the image analysis model (defaults to OpenAI chatgpt-4o).
-   - `CHAT_DATA`: JSON configuration for the chat model (uses Google Gemini Flash 1.5 by default).
+   - `CHAT_DATA`: Configuration for the chat model (defaults to Google Gemini Flash 1.5).
+   - `HISTORY_LIMIT`: The maximum number of messages to keep in the conversation history.

    Note: The `.env` file is crucial for the bot's operation.
 Make sure to keep it secure and never share it publicly.